PaddlePaddle/docs/docs/install/pip/windows-pip_en.md

     python -m pip --version
     ```

 * You need to confirm that Python and pip are 64bit, and the processor architecture is x86_64(or called x64、Intel 64、AMD64).
-Currently, paddlepaddle does not support arm64 architecture.
 The first line below outputs "64bit", and the second line outputs "x86_64", "x64" or "AMD64"

     ```
     python -c "import platform;print(platform.architecture()[0]);print(platform.machine())"